tomhazledine/Grids-for-Droid/README.md

 ## Customisation

-Patterns are stored as an array in `patterns.js`.
+Patterns are stored as an array in `./src/patterns.js`.
 Each array item is an array of 96 values, ranging from `0` to `255`.

+*Note: this patch only uses the first 16 patterns, but all 25 original patterns are included in the array in `patterns.js`.*

 The first 32 items of each pattern are the kick beats, the second 32 are the snares, and the final 32 items are the hihat beats.